Criminal Lawyers Parramatta

 - Young Global Leaders Award

-We offer affordable representation, fixed fees, free first consultations, and a 24/7 hotline for criminal law advice over the phone.
+We offer affordable representation, fixed fees, free first consultations, and a 24/7 hotline for criminal law advice.

-We appear in the highest profile cases from murders to drug importations and serious sexual assaults.
-We appear daily in smaller cases involving domestic violence, driving under the influence and drug possession.
+We appear in high profile cases from murders to drug importations and serious sexual assaults, as well as, appear daily in smaller cases.
+Such cases include domestic violence, driving under the influence and drug possession.

-Types of criminal and traffic matters we appear in include:
+Types of criminal and traffic matters that we appear in include:

 - Drink driving

 - Sex offences

 - Murder and assault

 Criminal Defence Services that we offer include: